wisdark/DInjector/README.md

 Features:

 * Fully ported to D/Invoke API.
-* Encrypted payloads which can be invoked from a URL or passed in Base64 as an argument.
+* Encrypted payloads which can be invoked from a URL or passed in base64 as an argument.
 * Built-in AMSI bypass based on @rasta-mouse [method](https://rastamouse.me/memory-patching-amsi-bypass/).
 * Sandbox detection & evasion.

-:information_source: Based on my testings the DInvoke NuGet [package](https://www.nuget.org/packages/DInvoke/) itself is being flagged by many commercial AV/EDR solutions when incuded as an embedded resource via [Costura.Fody](https://www.nuget.org/packages/Costura.Fody/) (or similar approaches), so I've shrinked it a bit and included from [source](https://github.com/TheWover/DInvoke) to achieve better opsec.
+:information_source: Based on my testings the DInvoke NuGet [package](https://www.nuget.org/packages/DInvoke/) itself is being flagged by many commercial AV/EDR solutions when incuded as an embedded resource via [Costura.Fody](https://www.nuget.org/packages/Costura.Fody/) (or similar approaches), so I've shrinked it a bit and included from [source](https://github.com/TheWover/DInvoke) to achieve better OpSec.

 ## Usage

-1. Compile the project in Visual Studio.
+1. Compile the project in VS.
 2. Generate a shellcode for your favourite C2:

 ```console